3a1b2c3/seeingSpace/README.md

 ## Data-Driven Computational Imaging
 ### Image-based rendering: Plenoptic function and cameras, light fields
 #### Photogrammetry
-Photogrammetry is the science and technology of obtaining reliable information about physical objects and the environment through the process of recording, measuring and interpreting photographic images and patterns of electromagnetic radiant imagery and other phenomena.
+Photogrammetry is the science of reconstructing objects and environments in the physical world through photographs.
+The technique involves stitching together large collections of overlapping photographs to create topographical maps, meshes, and 2D and 3D digital models.
 First mentioned in 1867 it predates digital photography significantly.
-A 3D visualization can be created by georeferencing the aerial photos and LiDAR data in the same reference frame, orthorectifying the aerial photos, and then draping the orthorectified images on top of the LiDAR grid.
-It is also possible to create digital terrain models and thus 3D visualisations using pairs (or multiples) of aerial photographs or satellite (e.g. SPOT satellite imagery).
+Data is usually captured with a single conventional camera.

 #### The 7D Plenoptic function
 The **rendering equation** describes physical light transport for a single camera or the human vision.